paulschwoerer/leafplayer/CONTRIBUTING.md

 ```

 ### Usage
-TODO:

-You can place test music into the `testmusic` directory.
-It will be accessible in the app container via `/var/testmusic`
+You can place music files into the `testmusic` directory for testing.
+It will be accessible in the app container via `/var/music`

-You can also ssh into the containers app, web or database with `docker exec -it (web|app|database) /bin/bash`
+You can also ssh into the app or web container with `docker exec -it (web|app) /bin/sh`

-### Troubleshooting

-*Problem:* Weird port binding error when running ``docker-compose up -d``

-*Solution*: Restart docker

-If you're having any issues with the setup process, just pop me a message.
+A [phpmyadmin](https://www.phpmyadmin.net/) instance will be available at http://localhost:8081 for easy database debugging.